KDE/documentation-develop-kde-org/content/docs/getting-started/building/ide/qt-creator.md

 In case you want to start configuration from scratch, just delete the generated `CMakeLists.txt.user` file and reopen a project.
 {{< /alert >}}

-See the official documentation: [Open projects](https://doc.qt.io/qtcreator/creator-project-opening.html).
+See the official Qt documentation on [Opening projects](https://doc.qt.io/qtcreator/creator-project-opening.html).

 ### Selecting Kit